 Induction Furnace Circuit

-In the induction furnace, the induction furnace circuit is very similar to a transformer.
+The induction furnace circuit is very similar to an induction furnace transformer in the induction furnace.
 The induction electrothermal effect is used to complete the metal smelting process.
 The power supply is generally divided into three types: high frequency (above 10 kHz), intermediate frequency (50 Hz ~ 10 kHz), and power frequency (50 or 60 Hz).

 According to the size and capacity of the furnace material and the frequency of the power supply, induction furnaces circuit power supply is divided into two categories: cored (mainly closed tank type) and coreless (crucible type).
 The induction furnace circuit is very similar to a transformer.
 The primary coil is an induction coil.
 There is an iron core in the coil of a cored induction furnace to reduce magnetic flux leakage and improve the power factor.
 The AC magnetic field generated by the coil induces an electromotive force in the charge, generating Joule heat.